miguelsolans/personal-portfolio/README.md

 | 3  | Portfolio Themes                     | Medium         | To Develop after 2 |
 | 4* | Export to Curriculumn Vitae          | Low            | To Develop         |

-  * More fields need to be created on database
+  \* More fields need to be created on database

+#   Repository

+I've put my sweat and tears into this project and I will continue doing so because I found this project quite empowering and fun some way.

+If you find it useful or interesting, please do not replicate this idea.
+Although, you're free to contribute on this [Github Repository](https://github.com/miguelsolans/personal-portfolio)

-#   License
+#   Disclaimer
 Copyright (c) 2019, Miguel Solans